Originally published on Sept, 29, 2016.

 - Participating in surveys and other user feedback programs can also reduce that cost, to as low as $0 for some people, the company states

-Medtronic also says more offers and upgrade possibilities may be revealed closer to launch time next Spring.
+The Priority Access Program runs through April 28, 2017.
+Medtronic also says more offers and upgrade possibilities may be revealed closer to launch time in the Spring.

 The JDRF issued a news release on Wednesday, expressing excitement about this landmark technology and how quickly the FDA moved.
 The American Diabetes Association also chimed in with a news release on this approval, noting its significance.

 Think about it: Ten years ago, many still thought a closed loop system of any kind was a pipedream.
 But JDRF laid out a real blueprint on moving toward an Artificial Pancreas.
 That was still the very early days of CGM technology… and look how far we’ve come!

 “This moved incredibly fast, and it shows how important all the hard work was that we did on the policy side back in the day, to create guidance for these systems,” said Kowalski, who personally played an important role in making AP tech development a priority.
 “That changed everything and created a pathway, and now we’re here.
 It’s massive, truly a watershed moment that has the potential to transform diabetes care!”